 - individual cybersecurity category scoring and analysis such as governance, ICS security, physical security, security policy, and cybersecurity strategy; and

 - expanded statistics tracking such as actions played, research performed, and assets attacked.

-Level 1 Analytics are not be available to ThreatGEN® Red vs. Blue Game Edition players.
+Please note, Level 1 Analytics are not available to ThreatGEN® Red vs. Blue Game Edition players.

 Mobile Platform Support, Statistics and Enhancements Release Notes for Version 1.4.1

 ThreatGEN will be releasing an Android version of ThreatGEN® Red vs. Blue Game Edition version 1.4.1 before the end of December 2020.
 Pricing and general availability through the Google store is still to be announced, but development for the Android Edition has been completed and submitted for Google Play Store final review.

 An Apple iOS of the ThreatGEN® Red vs. Blue Game Edition will be released sometime in the first quarter of 2021.